-Should a Respondent decide not to participate in the Grievance Process, the process proceeds absent their participation to a reasonable resolution.
-Should a Future Professional Respondent permanently withdraw from the School, the Grievance Process typically ends with a dismissal, as the School has lost primary disciplinary jurisdiction over the withdrawn Future Professional.
-However, the School may continue the Grievance Process when, at the discretion of the Title IX Coordinator, doing so may be necessary to address safety and/or remedy any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+Should a student Respondent decide not to participate in the Resolution Process, the process proceeds absent their participation to a reasonable the Complaint.
+If the Complaint is dismissed, School will still provide reasonable supportive or remedial measures as deemed necessary to address safety and/or remedy any ongoing effects of the alleged harassment, discrimination, and/or retaliation.